Top 47 ETL Interview Questions & Answers (2025)

 Intermediate ETL Interview Questions

-These questions require more advanced knowledge of ETL and are typically in-depth discussion-based questions.
-You might be presented with a scenario and asked to provide an ETL solution at this level of questioning.
+These questions require more advanced knowledge of ETL and are typically in-depth, discussion-based questions.
+At this level of questioning, you might be presented with a scenario and asked to provide an ETL solution.

 12. How do you process large CSV files in Pandas?